hamzamsalah/hamzamsalah.github.io/my_projects/project20.md

 ### Project Overview

-Architected a predictive framework to forecast Inventory Record Inaccuracy (IRI) risk 24 hours ahead, utilizing a custom **Monte Carlo simulation** to act as a "Digital Twin" of a retail supply chain.
-By modeling complex operational dynamics, including seasonality, probabilistic shrinkage, and phantom stockouts.
-I generated a robust dataset to train a highly interpretable Logistic Regression model.
-This project validates a strategic shift to Risk-Based Cycle Counting, demonstrating how predictive modeling can eliminate labor waste and minimize lost sales within a simulated retail environment.
+Developed a predictive model to identify high-risk inventory items 24 hours in advance.
+Lacking access to sensitive corporate data, I utilized Python to engineer a synthetic dataset that mimics real-world retail dynamics, including seasonal demand and random inventory errors.
+I then trained a Logistic Regression classifier on this data, achieving an F1-Score of 0.83.
+This project demonstrates the end-to-end data science process: from programmatic data generation to model evaluation and interpretation.
 #### Key Insights

 * **Primary Predictor:** Low stock status (`In_stock_t`) was identified as the strongest indicator of imminent IRI risk within the simulation, showing a substantial negative correlation of -0.63 with the target variable.